How often to water indoor plants?

 Using drip irrigation in a greenhouse

-Caring for your greenhouse plants is a wonderful autumn pastime.
+Caring for your greenhouse indoor plants is a wonderful autumn pastime.
 However, if this season and the winter months become quite busy, getting out in the garden can be challenging.
 Therefore, leaving your plants in the care of an automatic drip irrigation system like Irrigatia’s can give you the ease of mind that your plants are looked after.

 With some water butts stationed outside your greenhouse to collect precious rainwater, (readily available in autumn), and position your Irrigatia kit outside too.
 However, you could also install the drip irrigation system indoors, if your greenhouse gets plenty of direct sunlight.
 You should attach the water butts to guttering on the roof of the greenhouse.
 You can choose an opening window in your greenhouse, preferably near a corner, to thread the irrigation tube through from the water butts and irrigation kit.